arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ### <a name="valueVsReference"></a> Value vs Reference

-The primary difference between object data and primitive data is that primive data is **passed by value** whereas object data is **passed by reference**.
+The most notable difference between object data and primitive data is that primitive data is **passed by value** whereas object data is **passed by reference**.
 A reference is an address in memory; it encodes a location.
 In the case of an object reference, the memory address points to the location at which the object's data is stored.

-The `Integer` class constructs `Integer` objects, which are essentially the object equivalent of the `int` primitive.
+The `Integer` class constructs `Integer` objects, which are essentially the object equivalent of `int` primitives.
 The `Integer` class is one of the **wrapper classes**, which we'll talk more about soon.
 In the picture below, the `x`'s value is simply the `int` value `1`. `y`'s value is **Ox3A28213A**, which is an address (or location) in memory, where the `Integer` object referenced by `y` is located.
 The key takeaway here is that `x`'s value is the integer value itself, whereas `y`'s value is an address, denoting where the integer value is stored.

 ![Value vs Reference](./figures/value_vs_reference.png)